 Geometry Considerations:

-The geometry of the settling part in a Mixer Settler Extractor plays a crucial role in phase separation efficiency.
+Mixer Settler Extractor plays a crucial role in phase separation efficiency.
 Considerations for optimizing geometry include:

 Vessel Shape: The choice of vessel shape significantly influences settling dynamics.
 Conical or tapered shapes promote natural sedimentation due to the reduced cross-sectional area, facilitating efficient separation.
 The design should balance geometric complexity with practical considerations for fabrication and maintenance.